ubiquolabs/im-contactosms-sdk-java/README.md

 mvn exec:java -Dexec.mainClass="com.interactuamovil.apps.contactosms.api.sdk.examples.ModernMessagesExample"
 ```

-> **💡 Tip**: The `QuickTest` class is perfect for verifying that your API credentials work and that UTF-8 characters are sent and received correctly, just like in the JavaScript and Python SDKs.
+The `QuickTest` class is perfect for verifying that your API credentials work and that UTF-8 characters are sent and received correctly, just like in the JavaScript and Python SDKs.

-## 🔧 Dependencies
+## Dependencies

 The SDK requires the following dependencies: